 QR 1.2.1.
 Idealism vs. Physicalism

-In the West, some held to Plato’s original idea that the physical world is like shadows flickering on a wall, e.g. Gnostics saw the world as a lie, created by a demiurge who was ignorant of the original reality.
-In the East, the same idea survived better as in Chan Buddhism a universal essence of mind creates the observed world like bubbles on a sea, and in Hinduism the physical world is Maya, an illusion created by God’s “play” (Lila).
-Yet at any time, whether in science or religion, only a tiny few ever truly believed that the physical world wasn’t real in itself.
+Yet Plato’s premise was that the world reflects reality, like shadows on a wall [1].
+In the West, the Gnostics concluded that the world was a lie created by a demiurge, ignorant of the original reality [2].
+In the East, Chan Buddhism held that a universal essence of mind generates the observed world like bubbles on a sea, and Hinduism saw the physical world as Maya, an illusion created by God’s play (Lila).
+Yet at any time, only a few ever truly believed that the physical world wasn’t real in itself.

 Next